JamesZhaoCCC/FetchHW-ParseJSON/README.md

 # FetchHW-ParseJSON

+Issues:

+Application does not follow MVC

+Uses multiocolumn listview instead of the modern recyclerview

 How to Run:

 The JSON is being parsed from a URL so make sure you have a stable internet connection.